-- Learn about the impact of SEL students and teachers;
+- Learn about the general benefits and challenges of PBL and concretely in ESL/EFL for students and teachers;

-- Gain insight into the steps to implement SEL school wide;
+- Gain insight into how to implement PBL school wide;

-- Learn where to find high quality resources for SEL.
+- Learn where to find high quality resources such a model PBL units.

 Is there any doubt you want to clarify?
 Contact us (firstname.lastname@example.org or by Facebook); we will try to answer all your questions as soon as possible.